noahehall/multicloud/multicloud.md

 - strategies
   - horizontal scaling: in/out; increasing the total number of load balanced resources
   - vertical scaling: up/down; increasing perf characteristics of existing resources

+#### high availability

+- reducing or managing failures and minimizing downtime through the implementation of redundant components, deployment of parallel components to distribute traffic load, and elimination of single points of failure.

 #### scaling